Margaret Nakikus: Career

 Little information is available about the early career of Nakikus.
 She produced several publications and made presentations at conferences in the Pacific Islands.
 Her early research interest seems to have been focused on migration, particularly on resettlement schemes in PNG that involved moving people from the Highlands Region to coastal and island locations to cultivate oil palm.

 Nakikus was the first Papua New Guinean woman to head the country's National Planning Office.
 1990 was designated by UNESCO as International Literacy Year (ILY).
 This coincided with the initiation of PNG's Literacy and Awareness Programme and Nakikus chaired the national ILY committee.

 Personal life

+Nakikus had her daughter Joy in 1971.

 Nakikus married the politician Rabbie Namaliu in 1987.
-They had two sons, Isaac and Langanai (Rabbie Jnr.), and an adopted daughter, Joy.
+They had two sons, Isaac and Langanai (Rabbie Jnr).
 Namaliu was prime minister from July 1988 until July 1992.
 After his defeat in parliament in 1992 he left politics to be with Nakikus, who had incurable leukaemia and was in hospital in Brisbane, Australia.
 She died in 1992.
 After her death their daughter was looked after by Mekere Morauta, who would also become prime minister, and his wife.